 15. Technical specialization.

 Level 7 (Expertise).
 Implement the design of a complex project, or newly created knowledge or technologies in geotechnical engineering.
-Demonstrate expertise in one or more of the following technical specialty areas of practice.
+Demonstrate expertise in two or more of the following technical specialty areas of practice.

 The above-described Body of Knowledge will be used by the Academy of Geo-Professionals to evaluate the applications of candidates for certification, and to determine the requirement for an oral examination of the applicant.